Knowing what foods are best for your African Pygmy pet hedgehog and which can cause harm is essential.

-Again, while they eat mainly insects in the wild, the main portion of your hedgehog’s diet should be dry foods that have a similar fat to protein ratio.
+Again, while they eat mainly insects such as mealworms, the central portion of their diet should be dry meals that can have a similar fat-to-protein ratio.

 1. Hedgehog food formulas

-2. High protein, low fat dry cat food
+2. High protein, low-fat dry cat food

-Many breeders recommend mixing a few different cat foods together to ensure that your hedgehog receives a well-rounded diet.
+Many breeders recommend mixing a few different brands to ensure that they receive a well-rounded diet.